SharePoint Developer Community (SharePoint PnP) resources

 Following statements apply across all of the SharePoint PnP assets, including samples, controls, component and solutions, like SharePoint Starter Kit or the PnP Provisioning Service.

-- PnP assets are created by the Microsoft & the community
+- PnP assets are created by Microsoft & the community

-- PnP assets are maintained by the Microsoft & the community
+- PnP assets are maintained by Microsoft & the community

 - PnP uses supported and recommended techniques defined by Microsoft